mflatt/expander/README.txt

 Relative to the "pico" expander:

- * split into modules and uses more abstraction
+ * split into modules and use more abstraction

+ * normalized `datum->syntax` to accept an existing syntax object that supplies the scope set for new syntax

 Relative to the "mini" expander:

+ * simplified nested syntax: only lists of syntax

  * simpler scope and binding representation